Frequently Asked Questions About the

 When Is the Deadline to Make SCIP Submissions?

-Companies must be ready to submit data into the SCIP database on January 5, 2021.
+As of January 5, 2021, companies are required to submit data into the SCIP database.
 When the Candidate REACH SVHC list expands, it will also trigger ongoing and changing deadlines.

 The ECHA will make a test version of the SCIP database available to companies so they can connect and test data prior to the go-live date.